The freelance world in 2025 - from TV to content creation and beyond

 This session is part of the Connect & Inspire strand which offers a variety of sessions, from in-person networking and online roundtables to in-depth case studies, designed to promote the sharing of knowledge and the building of relationships across Unscripted TV.

 Faced with a continuing downturn in TV production and commissioning, many unscripted freelancers and staffers are looking at how they can use their skills and experience to diversify within the industry to stay in work now and to develop their future careers.
 This session explores the opportunities to diversify into other sectors within the screen industry either alongside or instead of TV work.
-This will include the growth in online video content production, screen opportunities in teaching, training, marketing etc as well as turning side hustle passions into sources of income.
+This will include the growth in digital content production, screen opportunities in teaching, training, marketing etc as well as turning side hustle passions into sources of income.

 Who it's for